cz0479y/next16-commerce/STEPS.md

 - Since we learned the donut pattern, let's use it for something else as well.
 I want to hide the some categories if theres many.
 Notice the individual server components here.
 We again want to avoid excessive client side JS, so avoid creating API endpoints and converting everything.
 Replace div with ShowMore client wrapper and React.Children to maintain our separation of concerns.
 Now, we have this reusable and interactive ShowMore wrapper, and reusable categories.
 Notice the boundaries client and server, donut pattern again.
 - The compositional power of server components, Categories is passed into this ShowMore, handles its own data.
 Both can be used freely all over the app.
 - Donut pattern can be used for anything, like carousels and modals more.
 Actually using it for the modal, showcase modal boundary donut pattern again.
-- Now we have a pretty good architecture, best practice RSC patterns, utilizing composition, which means we can move further to the last issue.
+- Now we have a pretty good architecture, best practice RSC patterns, utilizing composition, which means we can move further to the last issue, the most fun.
+Remove boundary UI.

 ## Discuss dynamic issues

-- The last issue is a lack of static rendering strategies leading to additional server costs and degraded performance.
+- The last issue is a lack of static rendering strategies.
 Demo again the problems.
 - See build output: The entire app is entirely dynamic, problem is clear.
 Every page has a dynamic API dependency.
 - This is preventing us from using static rendering benefits and for example using ISR, even though so much of the app is static.
 Wasting server resources constantly, quickly gets expensive, redundant.
 - (Crawlers will wait for content and it can be indexed, and the QWV is not terrible, but it's slower than it needs to be).